An Introduction to Art History

 This course is concerned with the making, materials, representational conventions and the interpretation and curation of Western art.
 We aim to discuss examples from antiquity through to the present day, but we are both most at home in the period from the early seventeenth to the late nineteenth centuries and will give particular weight to case studies from this period.

-Days 1 and 2 will take a close and critical look at the ‘periods’, ‘movements’ and ‘isms’ by which the history of Western art is conventionally structured.
+On day 1 we shall take a close and critical look at the ‘periods’, ‘movements’ and ‘isms’ by which the history of Western art is conventionally structured.
 We shall discuss stylistic developments, and their contexts, and debate some of the problems inherent in periodisation.

-Day 4 will cover some of the range of different approaches to art history taken now and in the past.
-In our Zoom seminar, we shall use a key work from The Courtauld as a case study of different ways to examine and interpret a painting.
+Day 3 will cover some of the range of different approaches to art history taken now and in the past.
+A major work from The Courtauld Gallery collection will serve us as a case study for the exploration of different ways to examine and interpret a painting.

-Day 5 will look at the role museums and art galleries play in the understanding and interpretation of works of art.
-We shall examine museums’ and galleries’ collecting policies, and display, conservation and interpretation strategies.
-Our Zoom seminar will focus on the thorny question of the ‘ownership’ of art.
+On day 4 we shall look at the role museums and art galleries play in the understanding and interpretation of works of art.
+We shall examine museums’ and galleries’ collecting policies; display, conservation and interpretation strategies, and discuss, among other topics, the thorny question of the ‘ownership’ of art works.